 How did dinosaurs protect themselves when ferocious beasts like the T-Rex roamed the Earth?
 These and other large carnivores had sharp teeth and claws for tearing.
 Some predators, like the Velociraptor, were quick.
 Herbivores weren’t weak members of prey—they had protection.
 Some used their tails for protection or sharp claws.
 Others had spikes and even body armor!
-So, if you’ve ever wondered how dinosaurs would fight off predators, please read ahead.
+So read ahead if you’ve ever wondered, “how did dinosaurs fight?”

 Sharp Claws and Horns